DayakarMalgari/FinancePeer/README.md

   first time users should click the sign-up button to go to sign-up page to register with username, emailid and password. you can mention email-id at username as well if you wish.
    Once registed, it redirects back to login page to login with newly created credentials.
-### User Data Search Page has 4 tabs.
+### User Data Search Page has 5 tabs.
 1. File Upload 2.
 View All Data 3.
-Select User Data 4. logout
+Select User Data 4. financepeer 5. logout
 ### File Upload page
  enter the emailid which you used to login, choose the file / json file to upload and then click upload button. once done you will get the confirmation.
 You can load the file into database only once as there is unique constraint on id.